ip-tools/python-epo-ops-client/README.rst

 When you issue a request, the response is a `requests.Response <http://requests.readthedocs.org/en/latest/user/advanced/#request-and-response-objects>`__ object.
-If ``response.status_code != 200`` then an exception will be raised, it's your responsibility to handle those exceptions if you want to.
+If ``response.status_code != 200`` then a ``requests.HTTPError``
+exception will be raised — it's your responsibility to handle those exceptions if you want to.
 The one case that's handled by the RegisteredClient is when its access token has expired: in this case, the client will automatically handle the HTTP 400 status and renew the token.

 Note that the Client does not attempt to interpret the data supplied by OPS, so it's your responsibility to parse the XML or JSON payload for your own purpose.

-The following custom exceptions are raised for cases when OPS quotas are exceeded, they are all subclasses of ``requests.HTTPError`` and offer the same behavior:
+The following custom exceptions are raised for cases when OPS quotas are exceeded, they are all in the ``epo_ops.exceptions`` module and are subclasses of ``requests.HTTPError``, and therefore offer the same
+behaviors:

 -  AnonymousQuotaPerMinuteExceeded
 -  AnonymousQuotaPerDayExceeded